linux-nvme/nvme-cli/README.md

 The first thing to do is define a new command entry in the command list.
 This is declared in nvme-builtin.h.
 Simply append a new "ENTRY" into the list.
-The ENTRY takes three arguments: the "name" of the subcommand (this is what the user will type at the command line to invoke your command), a short help description of what your command does, and the name of the function callback that you're going to write.
+The ENTRY normally takes three arguments: the "name" of the subcommand (this is what the user will type at the command line to invoke your command), a short help description of what your command does, and the name of the function callback that you're going to write.
+Additionally, You can declare an alias name of subcommand with fourth argument, if needed.

 After the ENTRY is defined, you need to implement the callback.
 It takes four arguments: argc, argv, the command structure associated with the